hitalojta/Gotcha/README.md

 # Gôtcha! :droplet:

-#### Help Zé Gotinha to get rid of the coronavirus and the useless chloroquine! :muscle:
+#### Help Zé Gotinha to get rid of the coronavirus! :muscle:

 Don't let the virus or the chloroquine's boxes pass throught and avoid them!
+Get all the Pfizer letters that offer millions of vaccines to get the entire population immunized!

 :microscope: :syringe: Let's save Brazil from the pandemic with science and vaccines! :syringe: :microscope: